Life with Archie: Archie Loves Betty

 To exact revenge on Archie for turning down his offer, Hiram Lodge attempts to make life unbearable for everyone that Archie cares about.
 Archie refuses to back down, realizing he belongs with Betty.
 When Veronica discovers what her father has been doing, she tries to help stop him.
 A triple wedding is held, for, respectively, Mr. Weatherbee/Miss Grundy, Mr. Svenson/Miss Beazly, and Jughead Jones/Midge Klump.
 Six weeks after her wedding, Mrs. Weatherbee (formerly Miss Grundy) succumbs to renal failure and passes away.
-Her death makes Betty and Archie realize they belonged in Riverdale, and they finally accept teaching jobs at their alma mater.
+Her death makes Betty and Archie realize they belong in Riverdale, and they finally accept teaching jobs at their alma mater.
 With the retirement of Mr. and Mrs. Svenson from their jobs as custodian and lunch room worker, Moose Mason and Bella Beazly take over.